AgileCloudInstitute/AgileCloudManager/README.md

 #  Create the foundation of the infrastructure for the Azure Pipelines implementation

-1. Create the infrastructure foundation for Azure Pipelines including an Agent VM by running [pipeline-tasks/installPipelineSystemAndAgents.py](https://github.com/AgileCloudInstitute/agile-cloud-manager/blob/master/pipeline-tasks/installPipelineSystemAndAgents.py)
+1. Create the infrastructure foundation for Azure Pipelines by first populating `/home/aci-user/staging/foundationConfig.yaml` with variables and then running [pipeline-tasks/installPipelineSystem.py](https://github.com/AgileCloudInstitute/agile-cloud-manager/blob/master/pipeline-tasks/installPipelineSystem.py)

+      #First open the foundationConfig.yaml file by typing:
+      vi /home/aci-user/staging/foundationConfig.yaml
+      #Then enter the values for each listed variable.
+      #Then save the file.
+      #Note: foundationConfig.yaml can be populated by some automation you create separately if you need to do this repeatedly.
+      #Next, switch directories and run installPipelineSystem.py .
       cd /home/aci-user/cloned-repos/agile-cloud-manager/pipeline-tasks
       python3 installPipelineSystem.py

+2. Validate that the infrastructure foundation was created by reading the console output, logging into [the Azure Portal](https://portal.azure.com/) to view the created elements.

+# Deploy an Agent into the infrastructure to run deployment operations

+1. Create an Agent by first populating `agentsConfig.yaml` with variables and then running [pipeline-tasks/installAgents.py](https://github.com/AgileCloudInstitute/agile-cloud-manager/blob/master/pipeline-tasks/installAgents.py)

+      #Open the agentsConfig.yaml by typing:
+      vi /home/aci-user/staging/agentsConfig.yaml
+      #Then enter the values for each listed variable.
+      #Then save the file.
+      #Note: agentsConfig.yaml can be populated by some automation you create separately if you need to do this repeatedly.
+      #Next, switch directories and run installAgents.py .
       python3 installAgents.py

-2. Validate that the infrastructure foundation was created by reading the console output, logging into [the Azure Portal](https://portal.azure.com/) to view the created elements.

-, and puttying in to the Agent VM using the IP address you can find in the Azure Portal.
+2. Validate that the agent is running by logging into [the Azure Portal](https://portal.azure.com/) to view the information about the VM, including the IP address, to which you can Putty in during the development phase.
+Also look at the Azure DevOps organization page to see when the agent comes online.
+Note that for Production you will want to turn off interactive login for the agents as a security precaution.

 # Create an Azure DevOps Project and import the sample repo and pipeline

 1. Run the Pipeline task that calls the project-repo-build module using the `apply` command.
 (Variables have been automatically imported for you for this demo.)